FOSSforlife/fider-webhook/README.md

 - `THUMBNAIL_URL`: (Optional) An icon to be embedded in each post.
 By default, the [Fider logo](https://github.com/getfider/fider/blob/main/favicon.png) is used.
 - `UPDATE_INTERVAL`: (Optional) An integer from 1 to 60 specifying minutes between each update.
 For example, `1` would retrieve updates from Fider every minute, `60` would retrieve updates every hour.
 (Default: 15)

-Then, run `node index.js`, leave the terminal open, and now every 15 minutes new posts will be posted to the webhook specified.
+Then, run `node index.js`, leave the terminal open, and now every 15 minutes (or however long specified in `UPDATE_INTERVAL`), new posts will be posted to the webhook specified.

 Alternatively, you can run this in the background using something like [PM2](https://pm2.keymetrics.io).